 Everything we need, we already have; all the answers, all the questions, all the knowledge exists within each of us.

-If someone wants to find out more about Maria Boznovska coaching and mentoring services, where should they go?
+If someone wants to find out more about Mirjana Boznovska coaching and mentoring services, where should they go?